richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 You assume you did a great job, as no errors are found when you check the build in RStudio or using _devtools::check()_.
-You can submit your package to CRAN tonight without any problem (except to convince that the package is relevant)!
+That means you can submit your package to CRAN tonight without any problem (except to convince that the package is relevant)!

 ### Intermezzo: what is continuous integration?

-Continuous integration means that the effect of changed code, after pushing it to GitHub, is shown automatically after a short amount of time.
-In other words: if you broke it, you'll notice early.
+Continuous integration means that the effect of changed code, after having uploaded it to GitHub, is shown automatically after a short amount of time.
+In other words: if the package cannot build anymore by an introduced flaw (by, for example, a test that now fails), you'll notice early.
 Or, if someone else breaks it, the team will notice early.
 Also, when someone submits a Pull Request, you will see if it will break the build already before accepting it.

 There are many other continuous integration services that work just as well, like Jenkins, Codeship, CircleCI and Wercker.
-I just happened to learn Travis CI first and I am unaware of the quality of the other continuous integration services.
+I just happened to learn Travis CI first.

 ### Activate Travis CI